Hefty Recycling Bags Settlement — File by Oct. 1, 2026

 If you purchased Hefty “Recycling” bags or Hefty transparent blue or clear bags in Arizona, you may be eligible for restitution from a settlement between the Arizona Attorney General and Reynolds Consumer Products.
-The lawsuit alleged that Hefty’s packaging misleadingly implied the bags could be used for curbside recycling when, in reality, the bags are not recyclable in Arizona and could cause recyclable materials placed inside them to end up in a landfill.
+The state alleged that Hefty’s packaging misleadingly implied the bags could be used for curbside recycling when, the AG said, the bags are not recyclable in Arizona and could cause recyclable materials placed inside them to end up in a landfill.

 Arizona consumers should file a consumer complaint before October 1, 2026 to be considered for restitution.
 No proof of purchase is required, but including supporting documentation may strengthen your complaint.
 This applies to purchases made in Arizona — even if you have since moved out of the state.

-Reynolds denies it violated any law and entered the consent judgment to settle the claims without any admission of guilt or wrongdoing.
+Reynolds denies it violated any law and entered the consent judgment to settle the claims without any admission of liability or wrongdoing.

 Who Qualifies for the Hefty Recycling Bags Restitution?